-We ran this article years ago and have been asked to run it again.
+We ran this article years ago and have been asked to run before every season.
 Host families are one of the most important elements of the junior hockey developmental experience.

 Hosting an athlete is an exciting and rewarding experience.
 When a family makes the choice to welcome a young athlete into their home, or more importantly, into their family, they have the opportunity to establish a wonderful friendship, while making a difference in the athlete's life.